 Difference Between UMTS vs WCDMA

-UMTS or Universal Mobile Telecommunications Services is a broadband system to transfer 3G data, text, calls, and other services and it is based on a protocol used worldwide.
+UMTS or Universal Mobile Telecommunications Services is a broadband system to transfer 3G data, text, calls, and other services, and it is based on a protocol used worldwide.
 This is created for networks based on GSM standards.
 Packet-based data transmission is focused here.
-WCDMA or Wideband Code Division Multiple Access is a mobile communication standard that is used in 3G mobile networks to support all the communication between the mobiles.
+WCDMA or Wideband Code Division Multiple Access is a mobile communication standard used in 3G mobile networks to support communication between the mobiles.
 The communication can be voice calls, text messages, and even the transferring of data.
 Radio Access Technology is used in WCDMA as an interface for the transfer of any kind of data.

 Head to Head Comparison between UMTS vs WCDMA (Infographics)

 Below are the top 8 differences between UMTS vs WCDMA: